-While I think I do a reasonably good job of keeping up with significant developments between visits to the islands, with help from the local papers and my readers, there are probably some changes that I've missed, particularly on the three islands I skipped on my latest visit (Kauai, Lanai, and Molokai).
+While I think I do a reasonably good job of keeping up with significant developments between visits to the islands, with help from the local papers and my readers, there are probably some changes that I've missed, particularly on Lanai and Molokai which I haven't visited lately.
 Also, links to external websites sometimes expire or change on me, without my noticing for awhile.
 So even if a page has a very recent revision date, I can't guarantee that all the information or links on that page are up-to-date.
 The detailed information in the route lists is most likely to be up-to-date.
 Keeping the Oahu Freeways exit guides up to date, especially with all the signage changes associated with the newly-signed Interstate H-201 designation of part of the Moanalua Freeway (not sure all those changes have been completed, even though they began in mid-2006), is also a bit of a challenge from over 4000 miles away.

 My most recent "field check" for each island is as follows:

 Island Last full field check * Last partial field checks Oahu November 2001 May 2005, January 2009, October 2013 Big Island November 2001 January 2009, October 2013 Maui May-June 2005 January 2009, October 2013 Lanai November 2001 Molokai June 2005 Kauai June 2005 October 2013

 * A "full field check" means I drove on that trip most or all of the current numbered highway network on the island.
 My coverage of former routes, or former alignments of current routes, is not necessarily complete.